Rhovas/Language/docs/Literals.md

 > useful, such as `#string(:raw) { ... }` to disable escaping.
 This would also
 > handle different degrees of escaping better, such as disabling simple escapes
 > like `\n` while still allowing `${expr}` if needed.

+# Atom

+Atoms represent the runtime value of identifiers in the language.
+They use a colon prefix, as in `:name`, and support the same identifiers as the language itself (but can be created from any string as needed).

+> TODO: The syntax for identifiers is largely dependent on atoms, as they should
+> support handling identifiers in other languages.
+Atom literals should support
+> the basic formats used, which appears to be letters, digits (excluding the
+> start), underscores, and hyphens.